freebsd/freebsd-quarterly/2019q3/sysctlinfo.md

 Primarily sysctlinfo provides a new set of sysctl nodes (corresponding to the kernel interface) to handle an object up to CTL\_MAXNAME levels: sysctl.entryfakename, sysctl.entrydesc, sysctl.entrylabel, sysctl.entrykind, sysctl.entryfmt and sysctl.entrynextleaf.
-Moreover new features were
+Moreover new features have been
 implemented: the support for the capability mode, sysctl.entryname, sysctl.entryidbyname and sysctl.entrynextnode.
 To get all the info about an object the kernel needs to find it many times, then the new